I'm Jonathan Grey Mendoza, a 29-year-old London based photographer, videographer & motion graphic designer originally from Sydney, Australia.

 My work is represented by Dolffs Photo Art House Berlin.

-NOV 2018 UPDATE: I’ve now been appointed Global Lead Video Editor at Vamp — a leading international content and influencer marketing platform.
+NOV 2018 UPDATE: I’ve now been appointed Global Lead Video Editor (link) at Vamp — a leading international content and influencer marketing platform.
 However, I am still shooting weddings & events, marketing campaigns!

 I want them to echo Walter Mitty's delusions of grandeur.
 I don't always expect them to have a deep meaning - but I do hope they shape your perspective and make you question the brevity of life & the importance of doing something you love.